West Coast US

 That time I willingly jumped into 55°F water – Crater Lake National Park, Oregon (part II)

 Day 2 at Crater Lake dawned clear and calm, which was perfect because this was the day we’d been waiting for – boat tour day!
-We’d hemmed and hawed over this for quite a while because the $42 per person tickets didn’t really fit in with our MO of budget travel.
-But in the end, […]
+We’d hemmed and hawed over this for quite a while because the cost didn’t really fit in with our MO of budget travel.
+But in the end, we made the… Continue reading

 Crystal Clear – Crater Lake National Park, Oregon (part I)